fxhi/BoidsQuadtree/README.md

 ## Information

 This application as only been tested on Windows 10.
+The FPS was pretty low, one of the reason is I only have an integrated graphics card.

 ## References